zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installing-nic/installation-with-operator.md

 ## Before you start

-{{<note>}} We recommend the most recent stable version of NGINX Ingress Controller, available on the GitHub repository's [releases page]({{< relref "releases.md" >}}). {{</note>}}
+{{< note >}} We recommend the most recent stable version of NGINX Ingress Controller, available on the GitHub repository's [releases page]({{< relref "releases.md" >}}). {{< /note >}}

 1. Make sure you have access to the NGINX Ingress Controller image:
     - For NGINX Ingress Controller, use the image `nginx/nginx-ingress` from [DockerHub](https://hub.docker.com/r/nginx/nginx-ingress).
-    - For NGINX Plus Ingress Controller, see [here]({{< relref "installation/nic-images/pulling-ingress-controller-image" >}}) for details on how to pull the image from the F5 Docker registry.
+    - For NGINX Plus Ingress Controller, view the [Get the F5 Registry NGINX Ingress Controller image]({{< relref "installation/nic-images/get-registry-image.md" >}}) topic for details on how to pull the image from the F5 Docker registry.
-    - To pull from the F5 Container registry, configure a docker registry secret using your JWT token from the MyF5 portal by following the instructions from [here]({{< relref "installation/nic-images/using-the-jwt-token-docker-secret" >}}).
+    - The [Get the NGINX Ingress Controller image with JWT]({{< relref "installation/nic-images/get-image-using-jwt.md" >}}) topic describes how to use your subscription JWT token to get the image.
-    - It is also possible to build your own image and push it to your private Docker registry by following the instructions from [here]({{< relref "installation/building-nginx-ingress-controller.md" >}})).
+    - The [Build NGINX Ingress Controller]({{< relref "installation/build-nginx-ingress-controller.md" >}}) topic explains how to push an image to a private Docker registry.

-2. Install the NGINX Ingress Operator following the [instructions](https://github.com/nginxinc/nginx-ingress-helm-operator/blob/main/docs/installation.md).
+1. Install the NGINX Ingress Operator following the [instructions](https://github.com/nginxinc/nginx-ingress-helm-operator/blob/main/docs/installation.md).
-3. Create the SecurityContextConstraint as outlined in the ["Getting Started" instructions](https://github.com/nginxinc/nginx-ingress-helm-operator/blob/main/README.md#getting-started).
+1. Create the SecurityContextConstraint as outlined in the ["Getting Started" instructions](https://github.com/nginxinc/nginx-ingress-helm-operator/blob/main/README.md#getting-started).

-{{<note>}} If you're upgrading your operator installation to a later release, navigate [here](https://github.com/nginxinc/nginx-ingress-helm-operator/blob/main/helm-charts/nginx-ingress) and run `kubectl apply -f crds/` or `oc apply -f crds/` as a prerequisite{{</note>}}
+{{< note >}} If you're upgrading your operator installation to a later release, navigate [here](https://github.com/nginxinc/nginx-ingress-helm-operator/blob/main/helm-charts/nginx-ingress) and run `kubectl apply -f crds/` or `oc apply -f crds/` as a prerequisite {{< /note >}}

 ## Create the NGINX Ingress Controller manifest